TickTeam/guide-tt/how_to_set_language.md

 3.Tap “General” > “Language”.

 There are more than 20 languages in TickTick for android.
 Most of them are accomplished by our users.
-TickTick won’t be a multi-language app without their help and contribution.
+TickTick won’t be a multi-language app without users’ continued help and contribution.
 If you are intested in helping us with translation, please do not hesitate to let us know:-)